BelitK/Agent-Based/ex2/Answers/answers.md

 You’d need to make the topology fully connected, meaning every agent is a neighbor of every other agent.
 In practice, the topology agent would send each agent a neighborhood list containing all other agents’ addresses, so when they broadcast their IDs, everyone receives them.

+## Ex9

+Coordinator strategy:
+In this approach, each queen is a QueenAgent, and one CoordinatorAgent oversees them all.
+The coordinator manages communication and ensures that no two queens threaten each other.

+How it works:

+Each QueenAgent proposes a column to the coordinator.

+The CoordinatorAgent checks for conflicts (same column or diagonal).

+If conflicts exist, it tells specific queens to move.

+The process repeats until all queens are safe.

+Why it works:

+- The coordinator prevents random or conflicting moves.

+- Communication stays organized and efficient.

+- The system reaches a stable, conflict-free solution faster.